 You can expand and collapse both these areas.
 The directory structure is created using a

 tree component.
 The search area is created using input components, a command button, and a

 table component.
 For more information about using

 The table and tree table have built-in toolbars that allow you to manipulate how the contents are displayed.
-Additionally, you can drag a file or subdirectory from one directory and drop it into another.
-You can right-click a file, and from the context menu, you can view the properties of the file in a popup window.
-For more information about using tabbed panes, see Section 8.9, "Displaying or Hiding Contents in Accordion Panels and Tabbed Panels".
-For more information about table and tree table toolbars, see Section 10.8, "Displaying Table Menus, Toolbars, and Status Bars".
-For more information about enabling drag and drop, see Chapter 32, "Adding Drag and Drop Functionality".
-For more information about using context menus and popup windows, see Chapter 13, "Using Popup Dialogs, Menus, and Windows".
+In the table an list, you can drag a file or subdirectory from one directory and drop it into another.
+In all tabs, you can right-click a file, and from the context menu, you can view the properties of the file in a popup window.
+For more information about using tabbed panes, see Section 8.9, "Displaying or Hiding Contents in Accordion Panels and Tabbed Panels."
+For more information about table and tree table toolbars, see Section 10.8, "Displaying Table Menus, Toolbars, and Status Bars."
+For more information about enabling drag and drop, see Chapter 32, "Adding Drag and Drop Functionality."
+For more information about using context menus and popup windows, see Chapter 13, "Using Popup Dialogs, Menus, and Windows."

 All the source files for the ADF Faces demo application are contained in one project (you give this project a name when you create it during installation).
 The project is divided into two directories: Application Sources and Web Content.
 Application Sources contains the